Skip to content

 Contesting with N1MM on Linux

 N1MM+ has been the go-to contest logger for many hams and, thanks to its networking features, also clubs.
-Sadly, it's only for Windows, it's closed-source and the omnipresent bugs don't make it any more fun.
+Sadly, it's only for Windows, it's closed-source and the bugs (whether in N1MM or Wine) don't make it any more fun.

 Setting up Wine